robertfmurdock/Coupling/client/src/main/resources/com/zegreatrob/coupling/client/recent-info.md

 # News

-## January 11, 2022
+## February 7, 2022

-Hey all!

-I just posted a write-up of all the changes I made to Coupling in 2021.
-There's a lot!
-You can read it here: [https://robertfmurdock.github.io/2022/01/10/Grow-Together,-2021.html](https://robertfmurdock.github.io/2022/01/10/Grow-Together,-2021.html)

-Most recently, I switched the Auth0 client style, so you may have had to log in again.
-Sorry about that!
-Hopefully it wasn't too much of a hiccup.

-That's basically all I have to say!
-Ta for now.

-Remember, if anything is acting goofy for you, just open an issue at [the github](https://www.github.com/robertfmurdock/coupling).

-Live long and prosper,
+Yo yo yo.
+Yo.

+I just made a small change, after many long years, to Coupling.

+We're going to try the word "party" instead of the word "tribe" for the moment.
+See how it feels.
+If it vibes with everyone well enough, we'll make the change permanent (at the moment, it is merely surface-level).

+So if you have feelings about it, let me know!
+Open an issue on [github](https://www.github.com/robertfmurdock/coupling), or send me a note.

+Keep on keeping on,

 - RoB